Playbook customisation

 Run your playbook

-regis analyze nginx:latest --playbook my-policy/ --site
+regis analyze nginx:latest --playbook my-policy/ --html

 Iterate locally (dry-run)